bparanj/crystal/electronics/components/function-generator.md

    - Home AC powers household appliances and lighting; it’s a consistent, high-power source.
    - Function Generators are designed for testing and analysis in electronics, not for powering devices.
 They allow precise control over waveform parameters to observe how circuits respond to different signals.

-In summary, while both provide AC, they serve different purposes, with function generators providing controlled, adjustable signals for testing, and home AC delivering a stable, high-power sine wave for everyday electrical needs.
+while both provide AC, they serve different purposes, with function generators providing controlled, adjustable signals for testing, and home AC delivering a stable, high-power sine wave for everyday electrical needs.

-No, while both are alternating signals, household AC and function generator outputs are quite different:
+while both are alternating signals, household AC and function generator outputs are different:

 Household AC: